The Babysitter (novel series): Plot summary

 When Jenny arrives at the residence, Michael and Rena Wexner issue a strange warning about their ten-year-old son, Eli.
 It seems that he is an egotistical brat with genius intelligence.
 Jenny is instructed to just try to stay on his good side.
 After Eli's parents leave, Jenny goes upstairs to Eli's room, where he boasts that he is a genius.
 He built a computer from a kit, and he even fabricated his own telephone that he's kept secret from his parents.
 It's hard for Jenny to tell if he's just a boastful brat, or if he's trying to push his limits and see how far he can pester Jenny.
 Eli enjoys trying to scare Jenny and tricks her into putting her hand into a shoebox with a tarantula inside.
-Later on, a dead tarantula appears in Jenny's purse and she blames Eli.
+Later on, a dead tarantula appears in Jenny's purse, and she blames Eli.

 The next morning, Jenny is again babysitting Eli.
-Before his mother leaves for the day, Jenny explains what happened and they both go to confront Eli.
+Before his mother leaves for the day, Jenny explains what happened, and they both go to confront Eli.
 He denies making any practical joke and seems very insulted and mad.
 He proves this by showing his tarantula cage.
 All three tarantulas are present.
 Jenny is still unsure, so Eli then throws a crying tantrum.
 Downstairs a few minutes later, Jenny hears a crashing noise from upstairs.
 She runs up to Eli's room and finds it in complete disarray.
 Eli, who is near death, is lying on the carpet motionless, staring up blankly, with a puddle of blood under his head.
-As it turns out, that was practical joke too.
+As it turns out, that was a practical joke, too.